isaqb-org/glossary/manuscript/60-categories.md

 possesses some property.
 Examples: Size (e.g. Lines-of-Code, cyclomatic complexity, coupling, mean-time-between-failure)

+**Security**

+: Measures to reach basic principles like confidentiality, integrity, availability and non-repudation for data in an IT-system.

 **ISO-IEC-IEEE-42010**

 : ISO/IEC/IEEE 42010:2011 Systems and software engineering — Architecture description.